 The class date I want to register for is full, can I get on a waiting list?

 Some of our popular classes fill up quickly, our apologies if you cannot find a space on the date you are looking for.
-Please check back on our website, or subscribe to our facebookand twitter to be notified of any new spaces that may come up.
+Please check back on our website as we sometime will open up spaces in cases of a cancellation.
 You can also email us to be added to our waiting list, and we will do our best to let you know if spaces come available on your desired dates.
 If none of the existing class dates work for you and you can get a group of 3 or more people together, we would be happy to offer the class at a new time for your group if we have space at the studio.